This is a ‘Complete Buyer’s Guide’ to help you through the process of buying a new bed and mattress in 2022.

 - Percentage off sales (e.g. 50% off)

-- Dollar amount sale (e.g. get $200 off)
+- Dollar amount sales (e.g. get $200 off)

 - ‘Any size mattress for the price of a single’ sale

-Example of a recent mattress sale
+Example of a mattress sale

-As much as these sales create an attractive incentive to buy, you can usually negotiate a ‘sale price’ (in-store) at any time of the year.
-If a mattress has a retail price of say $2999 and is not ‘on sale’ you should be able to negotiate at least 30-40% this price, meaning that you could get the mattress for at worst $2000.
-In many cases, you can even negotiate around 50% off the retail price.
+If a mattress has a recommended retail price (RRP) of $2,999, you should be able to negotiate at least 30-40% this price, meaning that you could get the mattress around $2,000.

-Buying a mattress from a retail store is the familiar, ‘old-fashioned’ way of bed shopping.
+Buying a mattress from a retail store is the familiar, old-fashioned way of bed shopping.
 You walk into a store, decide on the product, and make your purchase.

 7. What firmness is best?

 Choosing the right firmness can be a tricky part of the selection process as everyone has their own firmness preference.
-We often find that partners prefer different firmness levels so this can make things even more complicated!

-Most retail store mattresses come in 3 firmness levels – firm, medium, and plush (soft).
+Many retail store mattresses come in 3 firmness levels – firm, medium, and plush (soft).
 Some may even offer an ‘extra firm’ or an ‘ultra plush’ option.
 Deciding on the firmness level of a mattress really comes down to your personal preference and what suits your body the best.

 Your chosen firmness may also depend on your sleeping position/s.
 Below is a general guide as to what firmness level you may consider based on your sleeping position:

-Side sleeper: Soft or medium-soft
+- Side sleeper: Soft or medium-soft

-Back and side sleeper: Medium-soft or medium
+- Back and side sleeper: Medium-soft or medium

-Side, back, and stomach sleeper: Medium
+- Side, back, and stomach sleeper: Medium

-Stomach sleeper: Medium or medium-firm
+- Stomach sleeper: Medium or medium-firm

-Stomach and back sleeper: Medium-firm
+- Stomach and back sleeper: Medium-firm

-Back sleeper: Medium-firm or firm
+- Back sleeper: Medium-firm or firm

 In our experience, the most common firmness preferences are ‘medium’ or ‘medium – firm’ as this generally offers a nice balance of comfort and support.